 The basic fields needed for a waiver form to function are Member # and Consent.
 Since the waivers are built using the form tool you can do much more with them if you like.
-You can have notifications emailed to an address(es) you choose; you can add additional fields; you can view and export the entries; etc. A typical waiver form would likely also want to include the Acct # and Member Name.
+You can have notifications emailed to any address(es) you choose; you can add additional fields; you can view and export the entries; etc. A typical waiver form would likely also want to include the Acct # and Member Name.

-You can download this sample adult waiver form and import it into your site (Forms -> Import / Export ) to use as a starting point. (see the full directions on the Forms Template Page.
+You can download samples of our forms from the Forms Template Page and import it into your site (Forms -> Import / Export ) to use as a starting point. (see the full directions on the Forms Template Page.